Frollamma/OpenAI-Assistant-API-FULL-APP/README.md

 gh repo create Your-Repo-Name --public --template Frollamma/OpenAI-Assistant-API-UI
 ```

-and to clone it you cn use the following command
+and to clone it you can use the following command

 ```sh
 gh repo clone Your-Repo-Name